Board of Directors

-I share my home with 5 cats, 2 dogs, 2 horses, 2 donkeys, 9 goats and a sheep, all rescues.
-Not to mention, of course, all of the residents of NMF.
+I currently share my home with 7 cats, 2 dogs, 3 horses, and of course, all the residents of NMF.
 I am the senior Photography faculty member at Everett Community College, where I have been teaching since 1999.
 When not working at the college or on the farm, you’ll find me out in the woods with my horses.
 Contact Ellen

 I was offered an opportunity to volunteer on trim team a few years ago.
 Since then, I’ve helped out where I could volunteer my time at trim teams, open barns, farm work parties and with the Goatalympics.

 I’ve called Marysville home for the last 10 years.
 I am self-employed and work as a sign language interpreter.
 I am legal guardian to my younger sister who has physical and developmental disabilities, but is just as sassy if not more so than me.

 In addition to helping out with goat rescue, I am a foster home for Woof Project Malinois Rescue.
 I currently have one malinois who owns me, and usually always have a foster dog who I help teach what it means to have a stable home and pack.
 I am a crossfitter and call Crossfit Marysville my second home.

 I’m looking forward to serving on the board of New Moon Farm and excited for what’s in store for the future.
 Contact Jacque